Industry Trends

 Generic marketing messages won’t suffice with today’s savvy customers, who have grown used to personalized messaging that speaks to their interests today, not a few months ago.
 Here are a few statistics demonstrating the power of personalization:

-• 24% of millennials would be willing to share all their financial data in exchange for a personalized experience.
+• 82% of customers are willing to share personal data in exchange for personalized experiences.

 With this in mind, how do you personalize your messaging for customers across all devices, platforms, and moments in the customer journey?
 Today’s successful personalization strategies include: